jakatsa/NextBeatFrontEnd/README.md

 - Supports filtering and sorting for an improved user experience.

 - **Client Dashboard**:

-  - Client dashboard underway for personalized user interaction.
+- Allows users to view , purchase and search for beats .

 - **Cart Management**:
   - Add beats to a cart and view selected items.

+**Uploading beats**:

+-The user producer is able to upload beats to the platform

 ## Dependencies

 The project uses the following npm packages: